 The authentication of the user must take place at an identity provider where the user's session or credentials will be checked.
 To do that, you need a trusted agent.
 Native apps usually launch the system browser for that purpose.
 Embedded views are considered not trusted since there's nothing to prevent the app from snooping on the user password.

 In addition to authentication, the user can be asked for consent.
 Consent is the user's explicit permission to allow an application to access protected resources.
 Consent is different from authentication because consent only needs to be provided once for a resource.
 Consent remains valid until the user or admin manually revokes the grant.

 There is a need for user consent and for web sign in.

 Components of system

 Trusted agent: The component that the user interacts with.
 This trusted agent is usually a web browser.

 Application: The application, or Resource Server, is where the resource or data resides.
 It trusts the identity provider to securely authenticate and authorize the trusted agent.

-Azure AD: The OIDC provider, also known as the identity provider, securely manages anything to do with the user's information, their access, and the trust relationships between parties in a flow.
+Microsoft Entra ID: The OIDC provider, also known as the identity provider, securely manages anything to do with the user's information, their access, and the trust relationships between parties in a flow.
 It authenticates the identity of the user, grants and revokes access to resources, and issues tokens.